-If you have a keen interest in joining the Uniformed Public Services, this programme develops your knowledge and skills, potentially over three years, enabling you to resit GCSEs in Maths or English.
+If you have a keen interest in joining the Uniformed Public Services, this programme develops your knowledge and skills, potentially over three years, enabling you to resit your GCSE in Maths.

 Emphasis is placed on skills development at this level and so a supportive programme of maths or English is compulsory within the course.